JeetKumarRamnani/Full-Stack-Web-Dev-Batch-1/44-Class 44 - Javascript Intermediate 7/Javascript-Intermediate-7.md

 In this example, `Number.isInteger` checks if the number is an integer, and `toFixed` formats the number with two decimal places.

-### 6. Multiple Ways Of Converting String To Number:
+### 6. Multiple Ways Of Converting/Typecasting String To Number:

 Converting a string to a number can be done using various methods like `parseInt()`, `parseFloat()`, `Number()`, or unary plus `+`.
 Here's a comprehensive example: